space

 Solution

-It would require intense scientific scrutiny to allow the personal revelations of a client to take on any legal or cultural significance, or to use them to substantiate any theoretical claims.
+It would require intense scientific scrutiny to allow the personal revelations of a client to take on any legal significance.
 All objective details would have to be meticulously verified by outside sources.
-In the end, I’m not willing to be a private investigator—I’ll focus on helping people reclaim their human dignity, even though we might never know what “really” happened in the past.
+In the end, I’m not willing to be a private investigator—I’ll focus on helping people reclaim their human dignity, even though we might never know with certainty what occurred in the past.
+Ultimately, the only thing we can be certain of in life, besides doubt, is what we believe in and value.

 Three